As seniors spend, investors are watching the Silver Tech boom

 With a longer window of health prosperity comes the ability to spend on leisure activities.

 COVID-19 has put a temporary dent in senior’s spending habits.
 As a share of total expenditures, entertainment spending is down for silver generations.
-For adults 75+ years old it remains 24.5% below the pre-pandemic trend line, although it is back to trend for those 65-74.9 By 2035, the projections for entertainment spending will rise by 32.2% for the former and 40.0% for the latter, and this would amount to just over $71 billion.
-8
+For adults 75+ years old it remains 24.5% below the pre-pandemic trend line, although it is back to trend for those 65-74.

 As a result of an expectation that spending will continue to rise, many tech and e-commerce companies are working to meet the needs of both demographics.